ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The problem-details format in general and the Custom Problem Detail entry 'ace-groupcomm-error' in particular are OPTIONAL to support for Clients.
 A Client supporting the entry 'ace-groupcomm-error' and able to understand the specified error may use that information to determine what actions to take next.

 {{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error-id' field.
-Application profiles of this specification inherit this initial set of error identifiers and MAY define additional value (OPT5).
+Application profiles of this specification inherit this initial set of error identifiers and MAY define additional values (OPT5).

 ## /ace-group